Pesäpallo: Spikes

 The use of spiked shoes—like in running—is not required to play pesäpallo.
-However, they do help the player substantially in rapid situations, especially when playing on modern artificial grass fields which are very slippery to ordinary sport shoes.
-The artificial turf differs from what is used in football fields.
+However, they do help the player substantially in rapid situations, especially when playing on modern artificial grass fields with some sand, which are very slippery to ordinary sport shoes.
+The artificial turf differs from what is used on football fields.

 There are only a few manufacturers producing spikes designed for pesäpallo and many players use normal running spikes.
 Some shoes have also spikes at the heel but mostly spikes are positioned under the ball of the foot.
 Usually there are seven spikes in a shoe and they are 3–15 millimeters long.
 When playing on artificial turf the maximum length of spikes is 6 millimeters.